 The examples of projects provided in the "Use of Proceeds" section of this prospectus supplement and the SDG Sovereign Bond Framework are for illustrative purposes only, and no assurance can be provided that Mexico will make disbursements for projects with these specific characteristics in an amount equal to the proceeds from the sale of the notes.
 There can be no assurance that any projects will meet investor expectations regarding social performance.
 In addition, there is currently no market consensus on what precise attributes are required for a particular project or series of notes to be defined as "social" or "sustainable" and therefore no assurance can be provided to investors that selected projects will meet all investor expectations regarding social performance.
-Furthermore, no assurance is given that the notes will satisfy, in whole or in part, any present or future taxonomies, standards and/or other regulatory or index inclusion criteria or voluntary guidelines with which an investor or its investments may be expected to comply, including but not limited to the taxonomy established pursuant to Regulation (EU) 2020/852 of the European Parliament and of the Council of June 18, 2020 on the establishment of a framework to facilitate sustainable investment or any European Union Green Bond Standard.
 Adverse social impacts may occur during the design, construction and operation of the projects, or the projects may be subject to controversy or to criticism by activist groups or other stakeholders.